brandur/org/drafts/go.md

   non-existent/poor/incomplete test suites are a dime a dozen.
 I've been using the [testify require package][testify] to ease this problem, but there should be answer in the standard library.

+Overall, although I don't that I've reached quite the same level of feverish passion for Go as many others, I consider it a thoroughly solid and pleasant language to work with.
+Furthermore, it may have reached the best compromise that we've seen so far of a language that imposes constraints that are strong enough to detect large classes of problems during compilation, but is still fluid enough to work with that it's easy to learn and fast to develop.

 [1] Without tricks like Zeus that come with considerable gotchas and side
     effects.